rubsj/TypeScriptPlayground/readme.md

 `npm install --global ts-node`
 After installing `ts-node`, run `ts-node X.ts` where `X.ts` is the name of a script you want to run.

-- If you want to conpile typescript to javascript do `tsc x.ts` where x is the name of file to executed js file run
+- If you want to compile typescript to javascript do `tsc x.ts` where x is the name of file to executed js file run
 `node x.js`